Wikia/Mike/mycroft_holmes/sources/README.md

 * `common/jira`: Returns a number of Jira ticket matching given JQL query.
 * `common/logstash`: Returns a number of entries matching a given elasticsearch query.
 * `common/mysql`: Returns a number result for a given SQL query.
+* `http/xpath`: Makes a HTTP request to fetch HTML and takes a node using xpath query.

 ### TODO